prevelat/Airbnb_sample/README.md

 ALERT: OPTIMIZED SOLUTION REQUIRED.

-Given the root node of a binary tree, create a function that returns the 'width' of the tree, which is the number of node present on the longest path between two leaves in the tree.
+Given the root node of a binary tree, create a function that returns the 'width' of the tree, which is the number of nodes present on the longest path between two leaves in the tree.

 The binary tree uses the following node structure :